 The major benefits of tax deductions can be summarized below.

-- By tax deduction, in the first place your income which is subject to taxation will be reduced to the highest tax brackets.
-Then, you can easily claim tax deduction for expenses like medical expenses and tuition fees of your children.
+- By tax deduction, in the first place, your income which is subject to taxation will be reduced to the highest tax brackets.
+Then, you can easily claim tax deductions for expenses like medical expenses and tuition fees for your children.

 Tax Exemptions and Tax Deductions

 Both the terms appear to have a similar meaning for quite a large number of taxpayers.
 But, there lies some basic difference between these two terms.
 Tax exemptions include complete tax relief for a particular portion of your income.
 For example, if a taxpayer is making donations to relief funds or is contributing to charitable organizations then that portion is tax exempted.

 In the case of tax deductions suppose you are spending or investing in certain avenues then your tax liabilities will decrease by a particular amount.
 For example, a taxpayer obtains tax deductions on the payment of insurance premiums.

 All that a taxpayer earns in a particular year may be from a job, business, rent or investments; are subject to taxation.
 But, our Government provides us with a lot of options to save taxes by making investments into certain avenues which are beneficial.
 A number of such avenues and a guide to the deductions related to them have been mentioned in Sections 80C, 80D, 80G, etc. of the Income Tax Act.
 All these deductions are included under Chapter VI A of the Income Tax Rules, 1962.

 Below is a tabular description of the deductions, limits with examples of those deductions mentioned in Sections 80C, 80D and many more.

 |80C||1,50,000||Life Insurance, Tuition Fees, Re-payment of Housing Loan|